 \section{Lacunary generating functions of Laguerre polynomials}

+In this paragraph we apply our method to treat various lacunary generating functions for the Laguerre polynomials.
+The formulas thus obtained appear, for the most part, to be new.

-The double-lacunary exponential generating function of ordinary Laguerre polynomials
+The double-lacunary exponential generating function of ordinary Laguerre polynomials $(\alpha=0)$

 is apparently not known.
-A related expansion given in literature does not appear to be correct, see Eq.
-(5.11.2.10) p.
-704 of \cite{APPrudnikov98}.
-In the following we obtain the explicit form of Eq. \eqref{EQ2.1} in terms of known functions.
+In the following we obtain the explicit form of the series in Eq.~\eqref{EQ2.1} in terms of known functions.
+According to our procedure, we rewrite Eq.~\eqref{EQ2.1} using Eq.~\eqref{EQ1.4} as